Holographic letter from Carl Dair to Jack Trevett, President of Cooper & Beatty – document, 1951

 Principal Typefaces

-Common: Hand lettered ced mark, Carl Dair’s normal italic handwriting Type: 20th Century (Futura)
+Common: Hand lettered ced mark, Carl Dair’s normal italic handwriting; Type: 20th Century (Futura)

 Region